Ace Cash (ACEC) Hits Self Reported Market Capitalization of $49.69 Million

-Ace Cash (ACEC) traded flat against the US dollar during the one day period ending at 10:00 AM E.T. on August 13th.
-Over the last week, Ace Cash has traded flat against the US dollar.
-Ace Cash has a total market cap of $49.69 million and approximately $789.64 worth of Ace Cash was traded on exchanges in the last 24 hours.
-One Ace Cash token can currently be bought for approximately $0.25 or 0.00001426 BTC on popular exchanges.
+Ace Cash (ACEC) traded flat against the dollar during the 1-day period ending at 10:00 AM ET on August 16th.
+One Ace Cash token can currently be bought for $0.25 or 0.00001426 BTC on popular exchanges.
+Over the last week, Ace Cash has traded flat against the dollar.
+Ace Cash has a total market capitalization of $49.69 million and approximately $789.64 worth of Ace Cash was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.